 Region H is located in the Gulf Coastal Plains of Texas.
-It is primarily made up of two vegetational areas: the Gulf Prairies and the Piney Woods.
+It is primarily made up of two vegetational areas, the Gulf Prairies and Marshes and the Piney Woods.

 The Gulf Prairies make up the majority of the region.
 They hold marsh and saltwater grasses in tidal areas, and bluestems and tall grasses inland.
 Oaks, elms and other hardwoods grow in limited amounts.
-The natural grasses make the region ideal for cattle grazing and the fertile soils support rice, cotton, wheat and hay farming.
-Wildlife in the area includes alligator, river otter, eastern brown pelican, Eskimo curlew, piping plover and whooping crane.
+The natural grasses make the region ideal for cattle grazing, and the fertile soils support rice, cotton, wheat and hay farming as well.
+Wildlife in the area includes alligator, river otter, Attwater's prairie chicken, eastern brown pelican, Eskimo curlew, piping plover and whooping crane.
 Counties in the Gulf Prairie include Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris and Waller.